StephenMcConnel/Geckofx60/README.txt

 == Changelog ==

+== v60.0-0.52 ==
+1. Implement SelectSingle and SelectFirst
+2. Update to FF nuget package 0.16.0
+Add gecko pref "intl.complexLineBreaking.uniscribe" which if true, causes uniscribe to be used for linebreaking instead of icu.

 == v60.0-0.51 ==

 1. Liunx build - upgrade to add support for ffmpg 4.0 (for Ubuntu 20.04)